wxMaxima-developers/wxmaxima/README.md

 similar.

-It is also possible to tell the GNU C compiler to try to include all necessary .dll files in wxMaxima.exe while compiling wxMaxima:
+It is also possible to tell the GNU C compiler to try to include all necessary .dll files in wxMaxima.exe while compiling wxMaxima.
+In order to make this work wxWidgets has to be compiled statically which allows to include it directly into an .exe file:

     ./configure --with-wx-config=<path to wx-config> --enable-static-wx -enable-fullystatic
     make allmo